People

 Research Assistant

 Maria was a research assistant in the lab with an interest in genetic studies and how they can impact clinical and ecological issues.
-She is currently performing ecology research in Greece.
+She is currently performing cancer research at the University of Wisconsin.

 Kara Skorge